jaimedeclutters/jaimedeclutters.github.io/_posts/minimalism/2016-12-15-my-minimalist-dream-coming-true.md

 category: Minimalism
 ---

 Why live simply?
 Why minimalism?
 Why would anyone want to live this way?
 My short answer: JOY.
 This way of life isn’t for everyone.
 Not everyone would enjoy living this way.
-But for me, it a dream come true.
+But for me, it's a dream come true.

 ## A Simple Dream